dimpho0101/Five-Card-Poker/README.md

 Build and run the application.

 ## Database Schema
 The application utilizes a SQL Server database to store and manage game-related data.
-The database schema includes tables for players, hands, and game history.
+The database schema includes tables for players, and game history.